weihaocao/weihaocao.github.io/_posts/2017-11-25-quantum-computing.md

 \noindent The whole algorithm contains roughly three parts:
 \begin{enumerate}  %point form, 列表 模板
     \item Preparing the pseudo-pure state of the quantum system (which will not be discussed here),
-    \item extracting the feature vectors of both training and testing images, and preparing the  kernel matrix $K$,
+    \item extracting the feature vectors of both training and testing images, and preparing the  kernel matrix $$K$,
-    \item acquiring the hyperplane parameters $\vec{w}$ and classifying testing images.
+    \item acquiring the hyperplane parameters $$\vec{w}$$ and classifying testing images.
 \end{enumerate}

 The original paper illustrated the state flows with equations, and below I will fill in the explicit values of the matrices and quantum states for clarity and further discussion.

 \subsection{Numerical Analysis}

-First the feature vectors of the training data is encoded into two qubits to extract information about the density matrix $K$ and the matrix $F$ to be inverted, and we may get from Section \ref{PRE},
+First the feature vectors of the training data is encoded into two qubits to extract information about the density matrix $$K$$ and the matrix $$F$$ to be inverted, and we may get from Section \ref{PRE},
 \begin{small}

 \begin{equation}